rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 ### <a href="" id="bkmk-cm-sql-ramreqs"></a>SQL Server processor, RAM, and disk space requirements - Configuration Manager Integration topology

-The following table lists the server processor, RAM, and disk space requirements for the Microsoft SQL Server computer when you are using the Configuration Manager Integration topology, see [SQL Server Processor, RAM, and Disk Space Requirements – Stand-alone Topology](#bkmk-sql-stand-alone-ramreqs).
+The following table lists the server processor, RAM, and disk space requirements for the Microsoft SQL Server computer when you're using the Configuration Manager Integration topology, see [SQL Server Processor, RAM, and Disk Space Requirements – Stand-alone Topology](#bkmk-sql-stand-alone-ramreqs).

 <table>
 <colgroup>